tsimeonov/Computer-Science/Node JS/The Complete Node JS Course/Section 3/section 3.md

 If the `node_modules` folder doesn't exist run `npm install` command in the terminal.

 ### 3.5: Global npm Modules and nodemon

+`nodemon` is a global npm package.
+A global package is not visible in the package.json It's installed in he operating system.